-The Company's investment in its associate is accounted for using the equity method other than those that meet the criteria to be classified as held for sale.
-An associate is an entity over which the Company has significant influence.
+The Group's investment in its associate is accounted for using the equity method other than those that meet the criteria to be classified as held for sale.
+An associate is an entity over which the Group has significant influence.
+A joint venture is a type of joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the joint venture.